OpenSIPS/opensips-ims-ce/docs/scscf.md

 The S-CSCF can be configured through the environment variables defined [here](config.md#environment-variables).

-Additionally, the S-CSCF must have a dial plan provisioned in the MySQL `scscf` database `dialplan` table to handle call routing effectively.
+By default, the S-CSCF considers each number dialled as being a USER, and handles it accordingly.
+Optionally, you can provision custom dialplan rules that the S-CSCF can handle differently.
+These rules must have be provisioned in the MySQL `scscf` database `dialplan`.
 The required fields in the database are:

  * `dpid` - dialplan ID, needs to be set to `1`
  * `match_op` - matching operator - `0` if a string match is used, `1` if regex